Newport Past

 The Royal Oak, Thomas Street, Birth Place of John Frost

-Pictures of the insurrection in Westage Square
+Pictures of the Insurrection in Westage Square

 Pictures from Newport Museum and Art Gallery